Nick689/CustomPOS/Install.md

 ```

 ## STEP1: DATABASE DUMP:
+IF YOU DONT HAVE OLD DATA TO USE, GO TO STEP2 AND USE PROVIDED DUMP FILE

-default mysqldump setting is OK, no option are needed
+Default mysqldump setting is OK, no option are needed

 ### if you have mysql remote access with privilege on all table:
 ```